NxPKG/khulnasoft-docs/content/data-localization/metadata-boundary/get-started.md

 To configure Customer Metadata Boundary in the dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account.
 2. Go to **Manage Account** > **Configurations**.
 3. In **Customer Metadata Boundary**, select the region you want to use.